 Many companies are forced to cut costs during challenging or slow periods.
 If the company isn't making money, it's losing money.
 As an employee, you need to be able to justify the cost of your employment if you want to keep your job.
-What's your return on investment?
+What kind of return on investment can your employer expect?

 It might not be obvious at first, but a company wouldn't hire you if your role wasn't helping them move the needle in some way.
-If you can identify where you truly impact the bottom line and focus on those activities, you'll increase your chances of holding your position.
+If you can identify where you truly impact the bottom line and focus on those activities, you'll increase your chances of keeping your job.

 Maximize Efficiency And Output

-During times like these, you need to be prepared to add more to your plate since there will likely be layoffs and hiring freezes.
+During uncertain times, you need to be prepared to add more to your plate since there will likely be layoffs and hiring freezes.
 Is it going to be overwhelming?
 Yes.
-But, in times like these, you need to figure out how to be as efficient as possible to get everything done in order to add value and stay sane.
+But, in times like these, you need to figure out how to be as efficient as possible to get everything done in order to add value (and stay sane).